 At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some works of repair and maintenance are required.

-A conservatory has been added to the rear of the property and it should be confirmed that all necessary permissions have been obtained.
+The property has been altered and extended over the years and it should be confirmed that all necessary permissions have been obtained.